-In Rio de Janeiro the summer months of December through March can be quite warm and humid with temperatures reaching into the mid 80s or 90s.
-The temperatures are moderated by the trade winds that blow in off the coast, making the coastal areas pleasant even during the hottest months.
+In Rio de Janeiro the summer months (December and January) can be quite humid, with temperatures reaching into the mid 80’s, and this is the wettest time of year.
 Most of the precipitation during the summer months comes in the form of quick downpours lasting 1-2 hours before clearing up.
-It’s a good idea to bring a small packing umbrella to Brazil, in case you get caught in a downpour.
-During the winter months the temperatures drop a bit to the mid 70s, with a mix of rain and sun.
-These weather conditions hold true for much of Brazil’s coast line north of Rio, with slightly higher temperatures in the northern cities such as Salvador, Recife and Fortaleza.
-These cities generally receive somewhat less rainfall than Rio as well.
+During the winter months (June and July) the temperatures drop a bit to the mid-70s, with a mix of rain and sun.
+These weather conditions hold true for much of Brazil’s coastline north of Rio, with slightly higher temperatures in the northern cities such as Salvador, Recife and Fortaleza.

-In Sao Paulo and to the south the weather has a larger variation in the climate, with winter month temperatures often falling into the 40s and 50s.
+In São Paulo and to the south the climate has larger variations, with winter month temperatures often falling into the 40s and 50s.

 The Pantanal, Brazil’s tropical wetlands, receive the most rain, with high precipitation throughout most of the year.
 The average temperature in the Pantanal is in the upper 70s, though it can fluctuate widely and temperatures over 100 F have been recorded in the summer.
 The Pantanal has a so-called “dry season” from April to October, during which time there is less rainfall and the water levels recede somewhat.
 There is flooding from November to March (the “wet season”).
 This is a year-round destination, though the experience changes with the weather.
 December, January and February are less-recommended months; while the landscape is beautiful at this time, mosquitoes are more abundant and there tends to be less wildlife.